IMPACT Printmaking Journal welcomes original submissions:

 For example, Fay Ray, University College of Art and Design

-10) On acceptance, a Word Document with separate images (300dpi) will be required, submitted via wetransfer.com to email@example.com and firstname.lastname@example.org
+Please send all information as a Word Document with separate images (jpg or png) to firstname.lastname@example.org and email@example.com

 Some extra notes of caution